-Sports & Leisure
+Sports and Leisure

-Site 3: Within the Town Centre at Emersons Green (indoor and outdoor leisure facilities) (site area updated to reflect the land not built upon)
+Site 13: Within the Town Centre at Emersons Green (indoor and outdoor leisure facilities) (site area updated to reflect the land not built upon)

-11.4 Land is reserved for the development of indoor and outdoor leisure facilities to serve the future needs of the communities of Emersons Green.
+11.9 Land is reserved for the development of indoor and outdoor leisure facilities to serve the future needs of the communities of Emersons Green.
 Maximum flexibility in the design and construction of any building will enable a range of activities to take place.

-Site 4: Tennis Court Road, Kingswood (sports/leisure)
+Site 14: Tennis Court Road, Kingswood (sports/leisure)

-11.5 The site is in the Council's ownership and is retained subject to the completion of the sports strategy that is reviewing formal sports pitches and facilities provision.
+11.10 The site is in the Council's ownership and is retained subject to the completion of the sports strategy that is reviewing formal sports pitches and facilities provision.
 Pending the completion of this, the Council's position is that existing facilities are currently heavily over used and are expected to continue to be so.

-Site 5: Safeguarding of: UWE Stadium (21,700 seater sports stadium, ancillary and educational facilities)
+Site 15: UWE Stadium (21,700 seater sports stadium, ancillary and educational facilities)

-11.6 This is a site safeguarded for the bringing forward of a stadium, with 21,700 seats and ancillary and educational facilities, in line with the current planning permission.
+11.11This is a site allocated for the bringing forward of a stadium, with 21,700 seats and ancillary and educational facilities, in line with the current planning permission.